donia-lab/MetaBGC/README.md

 	B. --nucl_seq_directory, required=True: Directory of reads of metagenome samples.
 The filenames are used as sample names.
     C. --seq_fmt, required=True: {fasta,fastq} Sequence file format and extension.
     D. --pair_fmt, required=True: {single, split, interleaved} Sequence pair format.
-    G. --R1_file_suffix, required=False: Suffix including extension of the file name specifying the forward reads.
+    E. --R1_file_suffix, required=False: Suffix including extension of the file name specifying the forward reads.
 Not specified for single or interleaved reads.
 Example: .R1.fastq
-    H. --R2_file_suffix, required=False: Suffix including extension of the file name specifying the reverse reads.
+    F. --R2_file_suffix, required=False: Suffix including extension of the file name specifying the reverse reads.
 Not specified for single or interleaved reads.
 Example: .R2.fastq
 	G. --prot_family_name, required=True: Name of the protein family.
 	H. --cohort_name, required=True: Name of the cohort of read samples used for model building.
 	I. --output_directory, required=True: Directory to save results.